ovenystas/py-apx/doc/apx.rst

 This creates a new APX data type with the assigned name and data signature.

-Use the :ref:`Node.add_type <Node_add_type>` method to add the type to the node.
-The add_type method will set an id attribute on the datatype that you can refer to later with referencing the datatype.
+Use the :ref:`Node.append <Node_append>` method to add the type to the node.
+The append method will set an id attribute on the datatype that you can refer to later by referencing the datatype.

 Example::